-If you're after a bus tour with a little ‘something extra', I highly recommend Vintage Tea Tours.
+If you're after a bus tour with a little ‘something extra', I highly recommend Vintage Tea Trips.
 While you can't hop off this tour you will see Dublin from a vintage double decker bus as you enjoy a tasty afternoon tea!

 Listen: Learn more about Vintage Tea Tours in the Traveling in Ireland podcast!